I motivate myself to exercise almost every day by doing 30-day challenges. Now it is easy to stay motivated.

 If you have trouble with the exercises, then start with easier variations like negative pull-ups.
 You can increase the difficulty by doing two or more sets together.
 If you are building muscle, you will be adding more weight.
 This is a nice way of increasing the difficulty of the challenge.
 Modify the workouts so that they are difficult but possible.
 Pull-ups are hard to do because you are lifting your body weight.
 A small number of reps should be enough to build muscle for most people.
 Try to work up to doing sets of 10.

 After doing this challenge for 30 days, you can increase the difficulty and start again.

 - Always maintain tension in your back: You want to constantly maintain tension in the muscles around your shoulder blades and collarbone.
 You should fully straighten your arms, but don't just hang on the bar.
 Letting your shoulders shrug up to your ears will put stress on your rotator cuffs and biceps.

 - Focus on your shoulder blades: You shouldn't just use your arms for pull-ups.
 You want your shoulder blades to move down and back as your elbows move towards your ribs.
 This is the key to building back muscles.

 - Try a static hold: If you are just starting out and struggle with the workout, you can try this exercise.
 Place a box beneath the bar and jump to the top of a pull-up position.
 Hold this position as long as you can; you eventually want to be able to hold this position for 20 seconds.
 This will help build strength.

 - Consider losing some weight: The more you weigh, the more challenging pull-ups will be.
-If you are on the heavier side and don't have much in strength or muscles, consider trying to lose some weight.
+If you are on the heavier side and don't have much strength or muscle, consider trying to lose some weight.
 By dropping some pounds and building some strength, you can make pull-ups much more manageable.